A BRIEF HISTORY OF CHILE

 2009 October – Relations with Peru are strained further after Chile stages a military exercise in the north, close to the disputed border.

-2010 Right-wing candidate Sebastian Pinera defeats former President Eduardo Frei in presidential election, ending 20 years of rule by the left-wing Concentracion coalition.
+2010 Right-wing billionaire Sebastian Pinera defeats former President Eduardo Frei in presidential election, ending 20 years of rule by the left-wing Concentracion coalition.

 2010 February – Earthquake: Hundreds die and widespread damage in central Chile.

 2011 Protests throughout the country

 2013 April – Bolivia files a lawsuit against Chile at the International Court of Justice in The Hague to reclaim access to the Pacific Ocean.
 Bolivia lost access to the coastline in a 19th century war with Chile, leaving it landlocked ever since.

 2013 May – Chile, Colombia, Mexico and Peru agree to scrap most of the tariffs on trade between their countries, hailing the move as an historic step towards regional integration.
 Chile continues its path toward exports.

 2014 Left-wing candidate Michelle Bachelet returns to power.

 2015 Using 1990 as baseline, Chile has accomplished the World Health Organization (WHO)’s Millennium Development Goals for developing nations.
 Among them: poverty reduction.